WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Conclusion

 \section{Conclusion}

-In this work, we show that LLM agents, when paired with symbolic modeling and a DSL for formalized assertions, can serve as reliable automated E2E web testers.
+In this work, we show that LLM agents, when paired with symbolic modeling and a DSL for formalized assertions, can serve as reliable automated GUI testers.
 We propose \tool, which detects implicit, context-dependent bugs with high precision and recall, while remaining robust across diverse inputs and model scales.